Concordium/concordium.github.io/source/mainnet/net/references/transactions.rst

      + maximum fraction of total stake a pool is allowed to hold: 0.05
      + maximum factor a pool may stake relative to the baker's stake: 6 % 1
      + pool owner cooldown duration: 21d
-     + allowed range for finalization commission: [1.0, 1.0]
-     + allowed range for baking commission: [0.1, 0.1]
+     + allowed range for block commission: [0.1, 0.1]
      + allowed range for transaction commission: [0.1, 0.1]

    # Passive delegation parameters:
-     + finalization commission: 1.0
-     + baking commission: 0.12
+     + block commission: 0.12
      + transaction commission: 0.12

    # Parameters related to delegators: